Methodology

 Higher Education (HE)

 HESA collects information about HE students within UK HEPs and at alternative providers (AP).
-Further information can be found on the HESA website.
+Further information can be found on the HESA website (opens in a new tab).

 The data collected include enrolment numbers, qualifiers and destinations of qualifiers.
 This includes students who are registered at HEPs but taught in Further Education Colleges (FECs) through a franchise arrangement.